 This Easy Homemade Vanilla Ice Cream Is Vegan, Keto & Paleo Friendly

-Just in time for warmer weather and us getting tired of banana bread, this homemade ice cream recipe from the Clean Paleo Family Cookbook is here to tackle any sugar craving.
+From the Clean Paleo Family Cookbook, this homemade ice cream recipe is here to tackle the need for ice cream that may strike at any moment.
 Simple to make even without an ice cream maker, it's vegan, paleo, and can be made keto-friendly—so no matter what your preferred diet is, you'll be able to enjoy it.

-Another benefit of this recipe?
-It's largely made up of pantry ingredients like coconut milk and vanilla extract, a definite benefit over ice creams that require large amounts of perishable dairy products even if you aren't vegan.
+And since it's largely made up of pantry ingredients like coconut milk and vanilla extract, it has some definite benefits over ice cream recipes that require perishable dairy products or unusual ingredients..

 Ashley McCrary, the blogger behind Healthy Little Peach and the author of the cookbook, says she prefers to use monk fruit as the natural sweetener in her ice cream, but there's plenty of other options that will still keep your sweet treat keto.